Environment Aquatic Ecological Monitoring Crew Member

 Position Title: Crew Member

-Benefits: Paid training; camping food allowance; AmeriCorps Education Award of $3,047.50 upon satisfactory completion of term
+Benefits: Paid training; camping food allowance ($15/day via company credit card); AmeriCorps Education Award of $3,097.50 upon satisfactory completion of term

-Hiring Benefits: Public Land Corps hiring authority: eligible to use, for two years upon completion of term, a noncompetitive hiring status for consideration when applying to competitive service positions for a federal agency.
+Hiring Benefit: Public Land Corps hiring authority: eligible to use, for two years upon completion of term, a noncompetitive hiring status for consideration when applying to competitive service positions for a federal agency; see below.

 Southwest Conservation Corps’s Mission

-The Bureau of Land Management (BLM) and the National Aquatic Monitoring Center have developed the National Aquatic Monitoring Framework to fulfill the aquatic Assessment, Inventory, Monitoring (AIM) initiative.
+The Bureau of Land Management (BLM) and the National Aquatic Monitoring Center (NAMC) have developed the National Aquatic Monitoring Framework to fulfill the Aquatic Assessment, Inventory, Monitoring (AIM) initiative.
 The National Aquatic Monitoring Framework (NAMF) uses the most common indicators within the land health standards (and to functioning stream systems).
-The NAMF promotes integrated data collection throughout the BLM by providing guidance for selection of sample reaches, electronic data capture and storage, tools for consistent data analysis and interpretation to inform management questions.
+The NAMF promotes integrated data collection throughout BLM lands by providing guidance for selection of sample reaches within streams, electronic data capture and storage, tools for consistent data analysis and interpretation to inform management questions.
 The NAMF is a standardized approach for how the BLM can meet multiple monitoring requirements in a consistent, quantitative and credible manner.

-Lead and technician (“crew member”) will work together to sample streams and rivers on BLM land using the National Aquatic Monitoring Framework.
-They will collect water quality data, stream habitat data, and benthic macroinvertebrate samples, entering all appropriate data directly into SARAH (Stream and Rivers Assessment Hub), a tablet based data-recording database, while on site.
+One Crew Lead and one (in Las Cruces) or two (in Taos) Crew Member(s) will work together to sample wadeable streams and rivers on BLM land using the National Aquatic Monitoring Framework and Aquatic AIM methodology.
+They will collect water quality data, stream habitat data, and benthic macroinvertebrate samples, entering all appropriate data into Survey123, a tablet-based data-recording program, while on site.
 All data will be georeferenced using a GPS unit and stored in an ArcGIS geodatabase.
 Work will be completed in remote areas on BLM lands.
-Crews will be required to drive to several different areas of the sample area throughout a four- to eight-day work week (“hitch”), camp overnight, hike several miles a day, and return to the office for equipment and data management.
+Unconventional work hours, including 10 (sometimes 10+) hour days, are expected.
+Using a BLM- provided vehicle, crews will drive to several different areas of a vast sample area throughout a four- to eight-day work week (colloquially, “hitch”), camp overnight, hike several miles per day, and return to the office for equipment and data management.
 The crew may also have the opportunity to assist with other public land management projects involving fisheries, wildlife, range, forestry and others.

 Crew Member’s Responsibilities

-College coursework (2 years, at minimum) in hydrology, fisheries, water resources science, natural resource management, or a related field;
+College coursework (2 years, at minimum) coursework in hydrology, fisheries, water resources science, ecology, biology, natural resource management, or a related field,

 OR previous college- or professional-level experience in the above fields, plus familiarity with data collection and sound science principles